Environmental Health Certificate

 - is offered fully online

-- can be completed in three semesters
+- can be completed in two semesters

 - has classes starting either in the fall or spring